AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 This section is provided to help troubleshoot any errors you may encounter while following this tutorial.

-- Why do I see registry errors in the console when running my add-on, like: `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "sp-icon-chevron100" has already been used with this registry` and `Base.dev.js:164 Attempted to redefine <sp-icon-chevron100>.
+- *Why do I see registry errors in the console when running my add-on, for instance:* `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "sp-icon-chevron100" has already been used with this registry` and `Base.dev.js:164 Attempted to redefine <sp-icon-chevron100>.
 This usually indicates that multiple versions of the same web component were loaded onto a single page. https://opensource.adobe.com/spectrum-web-components/registry-conflicts`

     This is probably due to mismatched versions of the `@spectrum-web-components` (or `@swc-react`) packages being used in your `package.json`.
 Don't forget to run `npm install` after updating your `package.json` to match the versions.

     **Solution:** open your `package.json` file and set all of the versions to the same (ie: `0.39.4`), as the one from the provided project.

-- When I try to build or start my add-on with the CLI, I see an error like: `ERROR in ./node_modules/@spectrum-web-components/button/src/Button.dev.js 145:6-78 Module not found: Error: Can't resolve '@spectrum-web-components/progress-circle/sp-progress-circle.js' in '/Users/hollyschinsky/spectrum-workshop-2023/workshop-projects/bingo-card-addon-react-start/node_modules/@spectrum-web-components/button/src' ...
+- *Why do I see this error when trying to build or start my add-on with the CLI?* `ERROR in ./node_modules/@spectrum-web-components/button/src/Button.dev.js 145:6-78 Module not found: Error: Can't resolve '@spectrum-web-components/progress-circle/sp-progress-circle.js' in '/Users/hollyschinsky/spectrum-workshop-2023/workshop-projects/bingo-card-addon-react-start/node_modules/@spectrum-web-components/button/src' ...
 Field 'browser' doesn't contain a valid alias configuration resolve as module`

     **Solution:** there's a known issue seen when using `@spectrum-web-components` (or `@swc-react`) packages with version `0.40.3`, which is the latest version that are installed at the time of writing this tutorial, unfortunately.
 The solution is to update the versions of all components used in your `package.json` file to a known stable one like `0.39.4`.
 Don't forget to run `npm install` after updating to ensure the stable versions are installed before trying to build and run your add-on again.

+- *Is there a general solution to try first if something doesn't work right when I run the CLI commands?*

-- General troubleshooting when running with the CLI and seeing errors.
-Try running `npx clear-npx-cache` to ensure the latest CLI version is installed, then run the CLI commands again.
+    **Solution:** try running `npx clear-npx-cache` to ensure the latest CLI version is installed, then run the CLI commands again.

-- Did I include a `webpack.config.js` file in the root of my project?
-Is it configured properly?
+- *Is my project configured incorrectly by accident?
+Did I include a `webpack.config.js` file in the root of my project?*

-    **Solution:** replace your `package.json` file with the one from the provided project.
+    **Solution:** make sure your [`webpack.config.js`](https://developer.adobe.com/express/add-ons/docs/guides/tutorials/spectrum-workshop/part1/#create-and-configure-your-add-on) is in the root of your project and not the `src` folder.
+You could also double check to ensure your project has the dependencies needed to use webpack.
+You could also try to replace your `package.json` file with the one from the [provided project](https://github.com/hollyschinsky/bingo-card-generator-react-js).

 - Did I update the `scripts` object in the `package.json` to ensure the webpack parameter is used?

-    **Solution:** ensure your `package.json` has the following `scripts` block:
+    **Solution:** ensure your `package.json` has the following `scripts` block.
+If it doesn't, it will not use webpack to build and start, package etc.

     ```json
     "scripts": {